tracykteal/msu_al340/README.md

 Now you're in the bash shell.

-## The Example: Manipulating Experimental Data Files
+## Starting with the shell

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
-To get the data for this test, you will need internet access.
+To get the data for this test and this documentation, you will need internet access.
 Just enter the
 command:

     git clone git@github.com:tracykteal/msu_al340.git